MallikarjunaVayugundla/Capstone_Project/README.md

  Loops, Functions, I/O:
  1. The project demonstrates an understanding of C++ functions and control structures.
     A variety of control structures are used in the project.
 The project code is clearly organized into functions.

+    **The project uses clearly defined functions to perform operations like reading of the depth map image and computation of 3d point cloud.
+   It can be seen from the functions declared in the compute_3d_points.h file in the include folder.**

  2. The project reads data from a file and process the data, or the program writes data to a file.
     The project reads data from an external file or writes data to a file as part of the necessary operation of the program.

+    **The project reads depth map from a png image file and computes 3d coordinates.
+The reading from the file is done using CImg library.
+    The main interface function 'Run' of the 'Compute3DPoints' class takes the file name as the input argument.**

 3. The project accepts user input and processes the input.
    The project accepts input from a user as part of the necessary operation of the program.

+   **The project asks for user input to decide on the display color of the point cloud.
+   This is done within the function 'ComputePoints' of the 'Compute3DPoints' class.**

   Object Oriented Programming:
 4. The project uses Object Oriented Programming techniques.
    The project code is organized into classes with class attributes to hold the data, and class methods to perform tasks.